bveldhuyzen/XGREPLIST/README.md

 > USE: type `search_LN QUERY` to search for QUERY only on LinkedIn
 > EXAMPLE: `search_LN John Johnson`
 > REQUIRES: at least one web browsing plugin enabled
-> !!NOTE!!: In testing phase / not ready for use yet
+> !NOTE!: In testing phase / not ready for use yet

 #Web tools (testing/online):